-Herpetic stomatitis is a viral infection of the mouth that causes ulcers and inflammation.
-These mouth ulcers are not the same as canker sores, which are caused by a different virus.
+Herpetic stomatitis is a viral infection of the mouth that causes sores and ulcers.
+These mouth ulcers are not the same as canker sores, which are not caused by a virus.

-Your health care provider can usually diagnose this condition by looking at the mouth sores.
-Further tests are not usually done.
+Your child's doctor can usually diagnose this condition by looking at your child's mouth sores.

 Sometimes, special laboratory tests can help confirm the diagnosis.

-The child should recover completely within 10 days without medical treatment.
-Acyclovir taken by mouth may speed up recovery.
+Your child should recover completely within 10 days without medical treatment.
+Acyclovir may speed up your child's recovery.

-Call your health care provider if your child develops a fever followed by a sore mouth, especially if they begin eating poorly (dehydration can develop rapidly in children).
+Call your health care provider if your child develops a fever followed by a sore mouth, and your child stops eating and drinking.
+Your child can quickly become dehydrated.

-Approximately 90% of the population carries herpes simplex virus.
-It is difficult to prevent children from picking up the virus at some time during their childhood.
+About 90% of the population carries HSV.
+There's little you can do to prevent your child from picking up the virus sometime during childhood.